gordy2x/principles/README.md

----
-title: Four principles for improved statistical ecology worked examples
+## Four principles for improved statistical ecology worked examples
----

 Two worked examples demonstrating how to apply the four principles for improved statistical ecology to